 Best Coping Methods For Anxiety

-Meditation and breathing techniques have been used by many Eastern societies to calm the mind and the heat rate so that the body lowers into a semi-conscious trance.
-This form of mild self-hypnosis is especially effective because it relies on complete focus to work.
-Practicing meditation techniques when you're not physically anxious helps to create a pattern that your mind can follow without thought.
-This auto pilot can be activated in case of an anxiety attack.
-Using the same method force your body and mind into relaxation.
+Meditation and breathing techniques have long been used by many Eastern societies to calm the mind and the heat rate.
+Practicing meditation techniques when you're not physically anxious helps to create a pattern that your mind can follow without conscious thought.
+This "auto pilot" can be activated when anxiety is present, gently encouraging your body and mind to relax.

 Part of what causes anxiety is fighting against whatever stressor or danger the mind sees rather than accepting it.
 By fighting, we prolong the response, especially if the danger is only perceived rather than actual.
-By accepting the stress and forcing your mind to acknowledge their existence, they lose power.
+By accepting the stress and forcing your mind to acknowledge its existence, it loses power.
 Acceptance comes in many forms.
 You can talk yourself through it.
-You can even have a journal so that you can be reminded of previous times when you've encountered the stressor and persevered.
-Similarly, by acknowledging and not escalating, you take away the need for anxiety to increase.
+Keeping a journal can also be helpful so that you are reminded of previous times when you encountered the stressor and persevered.

 Solve the Problem

 This works hand in hand with acknowledgment and acceptance.
-Think about if there's a way to control the situation to lessen your anxiety.
-It's a step towards fixing the response.
-Think about what is making you anxious - can you avoid it?
+Is there a way to control the situation to lessen your anxiety?
+What is making you anxious?
+Can it be avoided?
 What would make the situation less stressful?
-Most therapists will give you questions to ask yourself in these situations so you can create an action plan to de-escalate yourself when encountering the stressor.
-Also, actively trying to solve the issue distracts your mind by focusing it differently.
+Most therapists will give you questions to ask yourself in these situations so you can create an action plan to de-escalate when faced with the stressor.
+Also, actively trying to solve the issue distracts your mind by focusing on it differently.

 Take a Break

-Living a healthy lifestyle is part of what makes someone mentally healthy as well.
-Sleeping well, exercising, and having a balanced diet have all been linked to lowered anxiety.
-Living a healthy lifestyle lowers your risk for many of the things which cause anxiety (fear of healthcare costs, fear of getting disease etc.).
+Living a healthy lifestyle is an important part of mentally health.
+Sleeping well, exercising and having a balanced diet have all been linked to decreased anxiety.
+Living a healthy lifestyle can lower your risk for many of the things that can contribute to anxiety (fear of healthcare costs, fear of getting disease etc.).